kaustubhsingh47/AKS-Service/README.md

 5. SQL Server: The request reaches the on-premises SQL Server, which processes the query or command and returns the results.

+6. Azure Monitor: Throughout this process, Azure Monitor keeps track of the performance and health of the entire workflow, logging activities and potentially sending alerts if issues are detected.

+By combining these components, this architecture allows for secure and managed access to on-premises data from cloud-based applications, ensuring security, scalability, and monitoring capabilities.

 ### Technical Overview of App Service Environment v3 in a Landing Zone (LZ3)